Iraq

 Current environmental issues affecting the Iraqi people: government water control projects drained most of the inhabited marsh areas east of An Nasiriyah by drying up or diverting the feeder streams and rivers; a once sizable population of Marsh Arabs, who inhabited these areas for thousands of years, has been displaced; furthermore, the destruction of the natural habitat poses severe threats to the areas wildlife populations; inadequate supplies of potable water; soil degradation (salination) and erosion; desertification; military and industrial infrastructure has released heavy metals and other hazardous substances into the air, soil, and groundwater; significant sources of environmental damage are effluents from oil refineries, factory, and sewage discharges into rivers, fertilizer and chemical contamination of the soil, and industrial air pollution in urban areas.

-Google maps Iraq
+Google Maps Iraq

 The capital and other divisions